SalmanHakim/MEng_Project/DayBook.md

 I tested more benchmark matrices to group them into two groups; speedup and slowdown.
 To be included in the `speedup` group, the `CUDA` code must be >5x faster than `Armadillo` code, and vice versa for the `slowdown` group.
 Inside the `sparsity` folder, I have separated all the tested matrices that met the criteria into 2 groups.
 All the matrices left ungrouped are either untested or do not meet the criteria.

 I also include a new .md file called `make.md`.
 It contains a guide on how to compile the code that I have been working on.

+## 06/12/2021

+I tested 9 benchmark matrices that have a dimension larger than 1M, and none of it can be solved under 10 mins for CUDA functions.
+Most of them managed to finish with Armadillo functions, and some took too long to finish, and one matrix ran into an error.
+Initial assumption is none of the large matrices will experience a speedup with CUDA over Armadillo.

+Next plan is to breakdown the timing for CUDA to see how much time each process take and how it scales with size or nonzero elements of the matrices.